harigopal/eventmachine-redis-pubsub-demo/README.md

 ## What is this?

-This is a demonstration of Eventmachine and Redis Pub/Sub, with focus on the EM part.
+This is a demonstration of Eventmachine, Redis Pub/Sub, and evented URL calling with focus on the EM part.

 ## Requirements